warownia1/slivka-blog/_posts/2022-06-10-parameters-using-composition.md

 date: 2022-06-10
 ---

-This post is the continuation of the [previous post] about separating application logic from the view.
-Today I focus on improving the implementation of service parameters.
+This post is the continuation of the previous post:
+[Job request forms - splitting data and presentation][previous post] Today I focus on improving the implementation of service parameters.
 Each input parameter of the service is represented by a ``Field`` instance.
 It contains parameter metadata such as its name, description, type etc. and performs the